isokron/varnish-batteries/README.md

 Look in `foreign/*/README.rst` and see if that helps you find the correct bug/issue tracker.

-If you don't get any traction there and you have business needs, Isokron AS who packaged this up is doing consulting and can help you out.
-Email
-<contact@isokron.no> and we'll be in touch.
+If you don't get any traction there and you have business needs, Isokron AS is offering consulting services and can help you out.
+Email <contact@isokron.no> and we'll be in touch.

 ### What the pull request policy?